digital-stoic/digitalstoic/decks/developers-are-designers/index.md

 ![bg right:50% 100%](img/mental-models.png)

+Good developers:
-Good developers turn into reality conceptual models, in a clear and safe manner that meets the users' expectations and world view
+- Turn into reality conceptual models, in a clear and safe manner that meets the users' expectations and world view
+- Are good at mental models of mental models

 ---

 ![bg right:40% 93%](img/design-everyday-things.jpg)

-# This is _real_ Design
+# This is _real_ design

-Principles from the only book to read:
+Principles from the best design book ever:
-- Visibility
-- Affordance
-- <span style="color:red">System Image</span>
-- <span style="color:red">Mental Models</span>
-- (Natural) mapping
-- Feedback
+- Visibility, affordance, <span style="color:red">system image</span>, <span style="color:red">, mental models</span>, (natural) mapping, feedback

+Sir Fred Brooks: [The Design of Design](https://en.wikipedia.org/wiki/The_Design_of_Design) (nothing new since the IBM 360 in the 60s)

 ---

 # Waterfall development

-OK for rocket engineering though
+Needed by space engineering

 #
 # Corporate Agile